Understanding Personality Types: Unlocking Team Potential

 🤔 Fixed vs. fluid nature of personality

-Opponents contend that personality is not fixed but evolves and adapts to different contexts.
+Opponents contend that personality types are not fixed but evolve and adapt to different contexts.
 The MBTI’s static classifications may overlook the fluidity of individual traits, making it challenging to capture the dynamic nature of personalities in professional settings.
 Hiring decisions based solely on MBTI results might disregard the potential for personal and professional growth.

 🔮 Limited predictive power